Internet2/comanage-registry-docker/README.md

 The instructions above are *not suitable for a production deployment* for two reasons:

 1. The deployed services use default and easily guessed passwords.
 2. No data is persisted.
-When the containers are destoryed so is your data.
+When the containers are destroyed so is your data.

 ## Next Steps
 To evolve your COmanage Registry deployment examine the documentation